SECRET-GUEST/logInfo/README.md

 # 📝 Description

 ndler for Python applications.
 It provides comprehensive error logging features, including logging to files and console output.
-The module comes in two versions: one without email notification support and another one with email notification support for critical errors.
+The module comes in 3 versions: one without email notification support and another one with email notification support for critical errors, and a last one displaying errors pop ups.

 # 🔑 Key Features